alirezadizaji/GraphROAR/README.md

         raw/
             ...
 ```
-For each dataset, the probability edge weights provided by each explainer during running the second group will be saved in the `data/[dataset]/explanation` folder.
+For each dataset, the probability edge weights provided by each explainer during second stage will be saved in the `data/[dataset]/explanation` folder.

 ## Configuration
 Running configurations are located in `src/GNN_Explainability/config/`.
 [Baseline](#baseline) configuration is located at `base_config.py`, [Explainers](#explanation) at `explanation/` and [Retraining](#retraining) at `roar_config.py`; To know in details about the attributes within each one, checkout the documentation provided below of each attribute.